Ticks are vile, blood-sucking creatures that can attach themselves to our pets from almost anywhere and bring dangers to your dog

 Many people look at a tick as just a small creature that will not suck enough blood from a dog to do any real damage, but it is not the loss of blood that can be detrimental to the dog’s health.
 A tick bite can bring on far more irritation and problems than merely a bite.

 The dog can have paralysis, become anorexic, fever, and joint pain.
-The most tragic of untreated cases involves kidney failure.
-Kidney failure is rare, but can happen if the bite is left untreated for too long of a period of time.
+The most tragic of untreated cases involve kidney failure.
+Kidney failure is rare but can happen if the bite is left untreated for too long of a period of time.

-This disease is unlike Lyme disease, in that it primarily targets the liver, spleen, and lymph nodes.
+This disease is unlike Lyme disease in that it primarily targets the liver, spleen, and lymph nodes.
 The joints can become stiff and hard for the animal to move.
 They may not want to exercise due to the pain of the stiff joints.
-The severity of the disease will be determined by the severity of the symptoms.
+The severity of the symptoms will determine the severity of the disease.
 Mild symptoms, such as those described can be treated by antibiotics.
 More serious symptoms have to be treated with a blood transfusion.

 Ehrlichiosis attacks the blood.
 It can affect white blood cells and severe symptoms from the disease include massive weight loss, meningitis, eye enlargement, kidney failure, and respiratory problems.
 Severe cases of Ehrlichiosis can be very expensive to treat, so it is important to know the small signs before they turn into a major issue.

 Babesiosis is something that many have not heard of.
 We all know that ticks are parasites themselves, but babesiosis is minute compared to the size of a common tick.
 They are a parasite that is carried by the tick and affects the red blood cells in dogs.